-Drought Threatens To Drive Famine In Somalia, As Hunger Kills More Than 100
+Drought Threatens To Drive Famine In Somalia As Hunger Kills More Than 100

 International

-Drought Threatens To Drive Famine In Somalia, As Hunger Kills More Than 100
+Drought Threatens To Drive Famine In Somalia As Hunger Kills More Than 100

 At least 6.2 million people in Somalia — or just about half the country — are grappling with the prospect of an acute food shortage due to deepening drought.
 And on Saturday, Somalia's prime minister made it clear that the conditions are exacting a stark human cost.